aphyr/ustate/README.markdown

       state: Any string less than 255 bytes, e.g. "ok", "warning", "critical",
       time: The time that the service entered this state, in unix time,
       description: Freeform text,
-      metric_f: A floating-point number associated with this state, e.g. the number of reqs/sec }
+      metric_f: A floating-point number associated with this state, e.g. the number of reqs/sec,
+      once: A boolean, described below.
+    }

+Normally, every state received by the server fires Index#on_state.
+When state.state changes, Index#on_state_change is called.
+You can, for example, register to send a single email whenever a state changes to :warning.

+:once states are transient.
+They fire Index#on_state and #on_state_once, but do *not* update the index.
+They can be used for events which are instantaneous;
+instead of sending {state: error} and {state: ok}, send {state: error, once:true}.

+For example, recoverable errors may not hang your application, but should be processed by the email notifier.
+Sending a :once state with the error description means you can receive an email for each error, instead of two for entering and exiting the error state.

 At http://showyou.com, we use UState to monitor the health and performance of hundreds of services across our infrastructure, including CPU, queries/second, latency bounds, disk usage, queues, and others.

 UState also includes a simple dashboard Sinatra app.